 In the calculation of your overall score, we will drop

 Late submission of homework will not be accepted under any circumstances, unless you have relevant university accommodations.
-If you have such accommodations, please provide the formal notification to your lab GSI before the end of the second week of classes.
+If you have such accommodations, please provide the formal notification to me and your GSI before the end of the first week of classes.
 There will be no alternate due dates for assignments missed due to illness, other commitments, and so on.
 The drops are intended to cover those situations.

 Stat 88 materials including exams and solutions are the intellectual property of the course developers.
 From the campus statement on Academic Integrity: “… students may not circulate or post materials (handouts, exams, syllabi, i.e. any class materials) from their classes without the written permission of the instructor.”